brunopk/sc-rpi/README.md

 # SC RPi

-**Control WS2812B LED strips connected to a Raspberry Pi through [MQTT](https://mqtt.org/) using the Home Assistant web interface or the mobile application.**
+**Control WS2812B LED strips connected to a Raspberry Pi with the Home Assistant web interface or the mobile application via [MQTT](https://mqtt.org/).**

 </br>